bmeurant/technical-docs/software-architecture/architectural-styles/serverless.md

 * **FaaS (Function as a Service):** The concept that allows for the execution of functions in response to events without managing the underlying infrastructure.
 * **BaaS (Backend as a Service):** Provides managed backend services, such as databases, authentication, and storage, so the developer can focus on front-end code or **FaaS** functions.
-* **Event-Driven Architecture:** This is a fundamental design principle, not just a variation.
+* **[[event-driven|Event-Driven Architecture]]:** This is a fundamental design principle, not just a variation.
 It is centered around producing, consuming, and reacting to events to orchestrate data flow and communication between services. **Serverless** is the perfect technical example of this.

 ---